 On the 127-yard, par-3 15th, Zelmati hit a pitching wedge, and his tee shot almost rolled into the hole but settled two feet above the pin.
-Parziale, who shot a 3-over 75, two-putted for par, allowing Zelmati to tap in for the victory.
+Parziale, who shot a 3-over 75 in the final round, two-putted for par, allowing Zelmati to tap in for the victory.

 “It’s more than I even hoped for,” said Zelmati, 32, of Boston, after capturing his first Mass Golf Championship victory.
 “I think it’s a great achievement after working so hard on my game and feeling like I was probably playing a little bit better in practice then getting nervous in tournaments.”

 If the ball rolled a couple more inches, Arthur Zelmati would have pulled off perhaps the most epic finish to a playoff in any Mass Golf event.